Christmas Charcuterie Board (Antipasto Platter)

-Tired of the same old antipasto platter you see at every party?
-Today’s focus is on Building a Better Antipasto Platter so that your party snacks stand out from the rest this season!
+Tired of the same old charcuterie board or antipasto platter you see at every party?
+Today’s focus is on Building a Christmas Charcuterie Board so that your party snacks stand out from the rest this season!

 It happens every year.

 You’re invited to a holiday gathering where everyone is asked to bring some sort of snack.
-After a long tiring day at work you run buy the store to grab a few items for a quick cheese board, before heading off to the event.
+After a long tiring day at work, you run by the store to grab a few items for a quick cheese board, before heading off to the event.

 The only problem is… everyone else at the party had the exact same idea.
 Therefore the table is covered in mundane platters of cheap cuts of meat and pre-sliced cheese.